 Mum wouldn’t even know I was gone.
 I saw the pattern too many times.
 The crying, the threats to hurt herself, the long periods of silence when she stayed hidden in her bedroom, praying in the dark, not seeing or hearing anyone.
 For as long as I remembered, the neighbor kids all said she was crazy.
 I was too young the first time it happened to know what crazy meant.
-But after a half dozen trips to Woodville State Hospital over the past ten years, I understood all too well.
+But after a half dozen trips to Woodville State Hospital over the past ten years, I understood all too well now.

-The old man was still passed out on the couch, and neither of my brothers cared much what I did today.
+The old man was passed out on the couch, and neither of my brothers cared much what I did today.

 “Nah.
 It’ll be okay.”

+After that, Robert tried to avoid the old man as best he could, at least until a week later when he planned a special date with a girl who lived fifteen miles away in Pittsburgh.
+He said he wanted to borrow the old man’s new fire engine red ’64 Chevy Impala SS coupe.
 We both knew he bought it that spring to impress a neighbor woman he tried to seduce.
-He still treated that car better than us and my brother detested him all the more for it.
+He still treated that car better than us and Robert detested him all the more for it.

 “William, he’s a good driver and he needs the car Saturday night,” she finally said with little enthusiasm.
 “Let him use it, will you?”